 The aim of peer responses is to facilitate a good discussion and to help your classmates better understand the presented material.
 You must respond to at least two of your fellow students' posts to receive full credit.
 Your peer responses must be posted before the assignment closes on Canvas.
 Peer responses must be thorough and well thought out.
 "Nice," and "I completely agree," are not proper responses and will result in a point deduction.
 Feel free to respond to as many of your peers as you would like as this will help to facilitate a good discussion.
+However, if more than five students have already responded to post, please respond to another.
 Note: The Netiquette guidelines (listed below) are in effect, so be courteous and professional because I will not tolerate disrespectful behavior in this course.